List of Beverly Hills, 90210 characters: Steve Sanders

 Ian Ziering portrays Steven "Steve" Sanders.
-Steve is a light-hearted, brash, rich kid.
-He drove a Corvette, had money, girls, and popularity.
-He began to slowly reveal a more mature side of his personality through his friendship with Brandon Walsh because they're best friends through high school, college, and later housemates.
-Throughout the series, he was involved in several scams and wild activities, from obtaining a school "legacy key" to parties in rented homes, to the creation of the After Dark club in Season 5, to numerous fraternity stunts.
-Steve was romantically involved with Clare Arnold in Seasons 6 and 7 but she moved to France, and they broke up.
-Through his father's assistance, he eventually purchased and ran his own newspaper, first with Brandon, then with a woman named Janet Sosna.
-In Season 10, he married Janet and they had a child.
+Steve is a lighthearted and brash rich kid.
+Although irresponsible, he begins to reveal a more mature side of his personality through his friendship with Brandon Walsh.
+Throughout the series, he's involved in several scams and reckless activities, from obtaining a school "legacy key" to parties in rented homes, to the creation of the After Dark club in Season 5, to numerous fraternity stunts.
+Steve was romantically involved with Clare Arnold in Seasons 6 and 7, but they broke up after she moved to France.
+With his father's assistance he eventually purchased and ran his own newspaper; first with Brandon, then with a woman named Janet Sosna.
+In Season 10 he married Janet, and they had a child.
 Afterwards, they sold the Beverly Beat and decided to start a new newspaper company.
-Ziering did not appear in the new 90210 series.
-After the producers of the show publicly mocked his career doldrums and said that he was certain to beg them for a Steve Sanders cameo, Ziering responded with some anger that while he wished the new show well, he had no interest in making any cameos on it.

 Andrea Zuckerman

 Gabrielle Carteris portrays Andrea Zuckerman (main, season 1–5; guest, season 6, 8, and 10).
 Andrea was introduced as a focused student who was socially shy all through high school, with a huge crush on Brandon, but their relationship remained platonic.
-She was valedictorian, was accepted to Yale but decided to go to CU to be near her friends and family.
+She was valedictorian, was accepted to Yale University but decided to go to CU to be near her friends and family.
 She was romantically involved with Dan Rubin, her resident adviser, and met Jesse Vasquez at the Walshes' 20th anniversary, where he was tending bar.
 When she saw him again at the Rubins' Thanksgiving dinner, they hit it off and then started dating.
 She later found out he was a law student at Berkeley.
 She got pregnant and initially decided to get an abortion, but was forced to wait a day to have the procedure and changed her mind.
 They were later married.
 The baby, born premature, was named Hannah and required time in the hospital after birth.
 Eventually, marital problems arose, and they both cheated on each other with someone else.
 They later mended their problems and moved away to Connecticut, where she attended Yale.
 Andrea would later appear at Steve's birthday bash and the gang's high school reunion, where it is revealed she and Jesse are getting divorced.
 Andrea made a cameo appearance at Donna's bachelorette party, while her daughter, Hannah (played by Hallee Hirsh), was briefly shown on the spin-off 90210.